Bloopers©, Goofs, Mistakes

 From our vantage point outside the house, we see Don Knotts move past the first and last in a series of windows, although we never see him in the middle windows.

 When Scooby falls down the chimney, it scares him spotless, for a few seconds, anyway.
+And that's not the only time this episode.

 When Scooby puts a banana on top of his sandwich, his paw is momentarily peach-colored instead of brown making it look more like a human hand than a paw.